A restaurant dish laid out on a teal plate A restaurant dish laid out on a teal plate

 Creative dining space

-Based in a Grade II-listed building in Clerkenwell, Sessions Arts Club is one of the hottest names on the food scene.
+Based in a Grade II-listed building in Clerkenwell, Sessions Arts Club is one of the hottest names on the London food scene.
 The venue includes a bar, restaurant, and performance space, and the focus is on creativity and the collective.
-In a pared-back space you can try out international menus.
+In the pared-back space, you can try out international menus featuring refined dishes made with top-tier produce.

 Restaurants for first-timers – About the guide